-This stuffed eggplant with ground lamb and Middle Eastern spices is deceptively easy.
-Just brown the meat and let the oven do the rest!
+This Ottolenghi stuffed eggplant with ground lamb and Middle Eastern spices is deceptively easy.
+Simply brown the lamb with the spices, whisk up a sauce, and let the oven do the rest!

-It may look fancy and complicated, but this stuffed eggplant doesn't take very much effort to prepare.
-Just brown the meat with the spices, whisk up a sauce, and let the oven do the rest.
-You don't even need to hollow out the eggplant, simply slice them in half and the lamb sits on top.
+This stuffed eggplant doesn't take very much effort to prepare, and it has all of the wonderful Middle Eastern and Mediterranean flavors you expect from an Ottolenghi recipe.
+You don't even need to hollow out the eggplant and actually stuff them, just slice them in half and the ground lamb sits on top.

-The eggplant melts into a luscious, creamy texture during the 90-minute baking time, and takes on all of the aromas of the spices as it braises in the sauce.
+The eggplant melts into a luscious, creamy texture and takes on all of the aromas of the cinnamon and warm spices as it braises in the sauce.
+It's a perfect recipe for a chilly weekend afternoon.

-- Ground lamb: Ground lamb is less gamey-tasting than chops or leg of lamb, etc. But it has a wonderful earthy flavor.
-The texture of ground lamb is also soft, compared to ground beef or ground turkey.
+- Ground lamb: Ground lamb is less gamey-tasting than chops or leg of lamb, etc., but it has a wonderful earthy flavor.
+I love using ground lamb in recipes because the texture is soft compared to ground beef or ground turkey.
 That's why it pairs so well with the dreamy texture of the baked eggplant.
+My Greek Stuffed Peppers are also filled with ground lamb and have great Mediterranean flavors!

 - Cinnamon sticks, ground cinnamon, cumin, sweet paprika: These warm spices will be the flavor base for the ground lamb, and for the braising sauce.